 Why did the borrower go through the underwriting process and get a mortgage loan denial ?

 According to statistics by the MBA, Mortgage Bankers Association, 30% of all purchase mortgage loans are denied and about 50% of all refinance mortgage applications get a mortgage loan denial.
 This is not the case with Gustan Cho Associates because all of our pre-approvals are full credit loan approvals that are fully underwritten and signed off by our mortgage underwriters.

 Solutions To Home Loan Denial

-- There is a reason why the banker, credit union, mortgage banker, or mortgage broker decided to proceed with mortgage application process
+- There is a reason why the banker, credit union, mortgage banker, or mortgage broker decided to proceed with the mortgage application process

 - The chances are borrowers get an automated approval via Fannie Mae’s Automated Underwriting System

-- Just because a mortgage lender does not approve borrowers does not mean that they do not qualify for a mortgage loan
+- Just because a lender does not approve borrowers does not mean that they do not qualify for a mortgage loan

 - All of our mortgage applications that get pre- approved is because all of our borrowers go through the full mortgage underwriting process